-Scenario 1: You want a card which still lets you earn Miles & More miles at a decent rate
+Scenario 1: You want a card which still lets you earn Miles & More miles

 The good news is that there are still ways to earn Miles & More miles from a credit or charge card in the UK.
 The earning rate is OK too.

 The highest miles earning option is the Starwood Preferred Guest American Express credit card.
 You earn 3 points per £1 spent, and these convert at 3:1 into Miles & More miles.
 If you convert in chunks of 60,000 points you get a 5,000 mile bonus, meaning that you are actually getting 1.25 Lufthansa miles per £1 spent.